devops-actions/actionlint/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/devops-actions/actionlint/badge)](https://api.securityscorecards.dev/projects/github.com/devops-actions/actionlint)

 # actionlint
-Action wrapper for [rhysd/actionlint](https://github.com/rhysd/actionlint) to make using it easier.
+Action wrapper for [rhysd/actionlint](https://github.com/rhysd/actionlint) to make using it easier (using an action with automatic version updates instead of manual link + manual update process).

 This action will run your repository through actionlint and detect common errors like:
-- Calling an `output` or `needs` object that has not been defined
+- Calling an `output` or `needs` object that has not been defined: also prevents typos
 - Run shell check on all `run` commands
 - And more, check the [actionlint documentation](https://github.com/rhysd/actionlint) for more information

+> Note: Actionlint does _not_ check for external output, like usage of ${{ input.name }} into the shell commands.
+The reasoning is that to be able to inject something, you need to have write access to the repo (inputs come either from workflow files or workflow_dispatch events.

 ## Results
 If there are no errors from actionlint, this action will succeed.
 If there are errors, this action will fail and output the errors in the logs.